 - If a course or courses are waived, Parsons will officially revise the student’s program of study accordingly.
 Note: Only courses are waived, not credit requirements; electives must be substituted for the waived courses.

-Parsons offers a professional degree in architecture accredited by the New York State Board of Regents and the National Architectural Accrediting Board (NAAB).
+Parsons' Master of Architecture degree is accredited by the New York State Board of Regents and the National Architectural Accrediting Board (NAAB).